 Here I hope you’ll find the answers to your questions about Wonder-Filled Days Nature Study.
-If your question isn’t found here, feel free to contact me using the contact form.
+If your question isn’t found here, feel free to contact me.

 My faith is very important to me and as stated by Ann E. McGovern, “I believe the aim of Nature Study is twofold: First to cultivate the higher nature of the child and lead him toward his Creator; and secondly to develop his intellectual powers and lead him to acquire a knowledge of his physical environment.”
 Because of this, you will find quotes about nature that point to the Creator, recommended hymns and Scripture memory, and poetry selections or poetry questions that are faith-based.